 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 There are two diseases that we vaccinate against in rabbits, the common and widespread viral disease called Myxomatosis that causes a very distressing and debilitating illness that usually results in death in the domestic rabbit.
 This disease is endemic in the wild British rabbit population and is carried by the rabbit flea and sand-flies.
 Although more commonly seen in the summer months when the vector of spread is more active, this disease can be seen at any time of the year.
-Vaccination is available as an annual injection which gives protection against Myxomatosis and VHD.
-The original 6 monthly vaccination injection for Myxomatosis has now been discontinued.
+Vaccination is available as an annual injection which gives protection against Myxomatosis and RHD.
 We recommend vaccination whether your rabbit is kept indoors or outdoors.

 The other disease that we vaccinate against is Rabbit Haemorrhagic Disease (RHD) which causes sudden death in rabbits.
+There are two strains of this; RHD1 which is included in the annual vaccination.
+A new strain RHD2 has emerged in recent months and there have been outbreaks in the Fareham and Gosport areas.
+We recommend your rabbit have the RHD2 vaccination in addition to the annual jab.
 There is no cure for the condition and vaccination is the only means with which to protect your bunny.
-This vaccination is performed annually and is given in combination with Myxomatosis.

 Nutrition and Water